Hands-On Workshop

 Try it Yourself

 1. In Visual Studio Code, create a new .md file by right clicking the content folder and choosing “New File”.
-The file name should be all lowercase with dashes instead of spaces and should end in .md
+The file name should be all lowercase with dashes instead of spaces and should end in .md.

-4. Add a new image to the project
+4. Add a new image to the project in the _assets/images/figures folder

-7. In your CLI, press Control-C to stop the preview
+9. In your CLI, press Control-C to stop the preview

-8. Type the command quire preview to restart the preview
+10. Type the command quire preview to restart the preview

 If you get stuck at any point, please refer to the Quire documentation for assistance.